rbalman/cfn-compose/README.md

 A typical compose configuration contains:

 - Optional `Description`
-- Optional `Vars` section to define variables in `Key: Value` mapping
+- Optional `Vars` section to define variables in `Key: Value` mapping.
+Only static variables are supported at the moment.
   eg:

 ```yaml